Peonies are some of our favourite blooms, and we're so happy they're finally back in season!

-Partially cooked and sweetened petals of peony are consumed as dessert in China.
+Partially cooked and sweetened petals of peony are consumed as desserts in China.
 Fresh petals can be consumed in the form of salad or used as a garnish for lemonade.

-Peony is one of the most popular flowers used for the preparation of wedding bouquets.
-It is also official flower for 12th wedding anniversary
+The peony is one of the most popular flowers for summer wedding bouquets.
+It is also the official flower for the 12th wedding anniversary.

 How to Care For Cut Peonies

-3. Remove leaves on stems that go below the waterline
+3. Remove leaves on stems that fall below the waterline.

-4. Put flowers in a clean vase with lukewarm water and add food provided
+4. Put flowers in a clean vase with lukewarm water and add the flower food provided

-5. Display in area away from drafts, heat, direct sunshine or fresh fruit
+5. Display your peonies in an area away from drafts, heat, direct sunshine or fresh fruit

 6. Ensure the vase remains clean and change the water every few days.

-Would you like to shop our beautiful range of Peonies?
-With prices starting from just £34.99 you are sure to find the perfect bunch to suit your home or recipient.
+Would you like to shop our beautiful range of peonies?
+You're sure to find the perfect bunch to suit your home or recipient.
 Click here to view our range!